 Anyone who has signed up to a HP or PCP agreement should be aware that under UK law you may have the right to cancel before the agreed termination – otherwise known as voluntary termination.

 Below we can discuss what your options are and how to cancel your car finance agreement.

-As long as you have paid at least 50% of the total amount (including fees and interest) of your PCP agreement you have the option to end the agreement early.
+As long as you have paid at least 50% of the total amount (including and interest) of your PCP agreement you have the option to end the agreement early.

 It should be noted that the total amount also includes the large balloon payment due at the end of the contract.
 Because this is included, by the time you reach the halfway point of your monthly repayment schedule it is unlikely that you will have paid 50% of the total amount.

 If you still want to cancel once you have repaid 50% you must also ensure the car is returned in good condition without any excess damages beyond standard wear and tear.
 Agreed mileage limits must be adhered to as additional charges could be applied for this too.